Indoor / set top TV aerials

 It must be said you have to live in a fairly strong signal area for a set top TV aerial to work reliably, in fact in some ways the fact a house can get a decent signal from a set top aerial is the definition of it being in a good signal area !

-But, particularly post switchover, there are a significant number of areas which fall into that very category.
+But, after the 2009 to 2012 digital switchover (when transmission power went up greatly), there are a significant number of areas which fall into that very category.

 Well that`s easy to answer, as the above picture hints, a small version of a Yagi (or Log Periodic) directional aerial, and these are the only ones we sell.
 Now that might not be the answer many people want to hear, they`d rather a neat swish looking “panel” worked the best, but sorry, that`s just not the case at all.
 There are a few reasons for that the most important being that gain, the amount of signal “collected” by the aerial, is the most important thing, far more so than any gain introduced by an amplifier :